Published: Wednesday, June 15, 2022

 A request for scientists and researchers

 If you are a medical researcher and you are reading this, please consider taking this study on (I can easily get you a decent-sized cohort of children with a history of Lead exposure to study!).
-A study of this issue [and some “hard evidence” to back the concern for potential harmful impacts of food dye on children who have been exposed to Lead at some point in their life] could help a lot of kids — and could:
+A study of this issue (and some hard evidence to back the concern for potentially harmful impacts of food dye on children who have been exposed to Lead at some point in their life) could help a lot of kids — and could:

-- help make it possible for these kids to get the medical interventions they need and deserve, like Epi pens!
-[Even with these photos as evidence of his reaction, we have not yet been able to get our son’s prescription renewed! :-(] and
+- help make it possible for these kids to get the medical interventions they need and deserve — like Epi-pens!
+Even with these photos as evidence of my son’s reaction, we have not yet been able to get his prescription renewed! 🙁

 Thank you for taking the time to read my sons’ story.

 Owner — Lead Safe Mama, LLC

 Mother of Lead poisoned children